 Target Market and Ideal Customer Profile

-The first step towards finding the ideal location for a new restaurant is identifying the market and customer profile your concept is intended to attract.
+The first step towards finding the ideal location for a new restaurant is identifying the market and customer profile your restaurant will aim to attract.
 Describe your ideal customer in as much detail as possible to build a persona.
 Answer the following questions, in as much detail as possible.

-Obviously, this is a big factor in neighborhood selection.
+Competition is a big factor in neighborhood selection.
 What restaurants already exist in the area?
 How do they compare to your proposed concept?
-If you’re hoping to open a quick service Mexican restaurant, it may not be the best idea to choose an area that is already saturated with existing restaurants of the same kind.
+If you’re hoping to open a quick service Mexican restaurant, it may not be the best idea to choose an area that is already saturated with restaurants of the same kind.
 Make a point of looking at not only the type of competition in the area, but also how those restaurants are faring and how your concept is unique.
-If similar restaurants have not done good business in the neighborhood, why will you?
+If similar restaurants have not done well in the neighborhood, why will you?
 If there is a lot of competition in the area, what is it about your concept that is going to give you a competitive advantage?

 Selecting the Site

 If possible, talk with some of the previous tenants to learn about their experience in the area and with the landlord (if you're leasing).
-Unless you uncover a serious issue with the site or landlord (or you believe in curses), you shouldn’t give up on the space just because other businesses have failed there in the past.
+Unless you uncover a serious issue with the site or landlord (or if you believe in curses), you shouldn’t give up on the space just because other businesses have failed in that space in the past.
 Instead, treat it the same way as your competitive analysis.
 If the previous tenants were restaurants, how is your concept better suited for the location than they were?
 If you can’t answer that question, then maybe it’s worth looking elsewhere.

 Finding the right restaurant location can take years.
 There's a reason that people spend so long looking for the perfect spot; the location can make or break a new restaurant.
 Make sure that you take your time and consider all relevant factors before picking the site for your new restaurant.